Director: Gus Van Sant

 Released: December 1997

-This film is fantastic.
-You know why?
-Because it achieves thought provoking material without loosing the audience in to deep and meaningful and philosophical black hole.
-The film is able to do this by keeping the humour which seems loyal to the culture that the story is based around.
+This film is fantastic because it achieves thought provoking material without loosing the audience in a deep, meaningful and philosophical black hole.
+The film is able to do this by keeping the humour, which seems loyal to the culture that the story is based around.

 I love these kinds of films.
-I have a weakness for wittiness and intelligent ideas, which are shown in Good Will Hunting.
-The protagonist, Hunting, at face value is a screwed up kid worthy of little sympathy.
+The protagonist, Will (Matt Damon), at face value is a screwed up kid worthy of little sympathy.
 Yet, his mathematical intelligence is beyond compare, even though he refuses to acknowledge it.
-Through countless shrinks, he finally finds somebody (Williams) who can do more than scratch the surface of his dark past.
+Through countless councillors, he finally finds somebody Sean (Robin Williams) who can do more than scratch the surface of his dark past.

-The only way you could tell that this film was made on a tighter budget was the repeated songs and the slightly over and under-exposed shots.
-However, depending on the experience and reputation of the director, this will either be classed as a ‘mistake’ or as ‘art’…
+The only way you could tell this film was made on a tighter budget was the repeated songs and the slightly over and under-exposed shots.
+However, depending on the experience and reputation of the director, this will either be classed as a ‘mistake’ or as ‘art’.

 Jodie’s rating: 8/10